bearcodez/ASP.NETWebForm/README.md

 # ASP.NETWebForm

-This project is a simple customize shopping cart solution.
-In the web page ProductMachines.aspx, all the product machines are listed into a repeater and then tranform into HTML table.
+This project is a simple customized shopping cart solution.
+In the web page ProductMachines.aspx, all the product machines are listed into a repeater and then tranformed into HTML table.
 When user wants to buy a certain product on the listing page, they can click on the "Add to Cart" button and a shopping cart item record will be stored in database for future use.

 CODE EXPLAIN